srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 To test the method, start the apps in the correct order.

-1. Start the **cheesecavedevice** device app.
+1. Start the **CheeseCaveDevice** device app.
 It will begin writing to the terminal, and telemetry will appear.

-1. Start the **cheesecaveoperator** back-end app.
+1. Start the **CheeseCaveOperator** back-end app.

-1. Check the console output for the **cheesecavedevice** device app and confirm that the device twin synchronized correctly.
+1. Check the console output for the **CheeseCaveDevice** device app and confirm that the device twin synchronized correctly.

     ![Console Output](./Media/LAB_AK_15-cheesecave-device-twin-received.png)